nurimator/VibeVoice-Large-Q8-Colab/README.md

 **Requirements for voice samples:**
 - Clear audio with minimal background noise
-- Preferably 3-10 seconds of speech
+- Minimum 3–10 seconds.
+We recommend at least 30 seconds for better quality
 - Automatically resampled to 24kHz

 ## Tips for Best Results